JaredStemper/Scylla/README.md

 classic guide is [tmuxcheatsheet.com](tmuxcheatsheet.com).

-Strong recommendation to read through the provided configuration file and understand what the various lines do.
+__Note__: A provided Tmux configuration file is automatically provided for quality of life / ease of access.
+It is strongly recommended to read through the provided configuration file.

 Pro tips:
 * The prefix key with default config is `Ctrl+b`